Tangible Personal Property Exemption?

 Charter School Exemption

-Any facility, or portion thereof, used to house a charter school whose charter has been approved by the sponsor and the governing board pursuant to s.
-1002.33(7), F.S. shall be exempt from ad valorem taxes.
+Any facility, or portion thereof, used to house a charter school whose charter has been approved by the sponsor and the governing board pursuant to Florida Statute 1002.33(7) shall be exempt from ad valorem taxes.
 For leasehold properties, the landlord must certify by affidavit to the charter school that the lease payments shall be reduced to the extent of the exemption received.
 The owner of the property shall disclose to a charter school the full amount of the benefit derived from the exemption and the method for ensuring that the charter school receives such benefit.
 The charter school shall receive the full benefit derived from the exemption through either an annual or a monthly credit to the charter school’s lease payments.

 Educational Exemption

-Educational property exemption (196.198 F.S.) - Educational institutions within this state and the property, buildings, and other improvements used by them or by any other exempt entity or educational institution when used exclusively for educational purposes are exempt from taxation.
+Educational property exemption (Florida Statute 196.198) - Educational institutions within this state and the property, buildings, and other improvements used by them or by any other exempt entity or educational institution when used exclusively for educational purposes are exempt from taxation.
 This exemption may also apply to sheltered workshops providing rehabilitation and the retraining of individuals who have disabilities, or portions of property of college fraternities and sororities or property of a house of public worship or public fairs and expositions being used for educational purposes that are presumed to be an educational use.